-The essential fish habitat (EFH) section of the 2023 annual SAFE report for the PRIA FEP includes responses to previous Council recommendations regarding EFH, habitat use by management unit species (MUS) in the PRIA, trends in habitat conditions, and levels of EFH information available for MUS.
+The essential fish habitat (EFH) section of the 2024 annual SAFE report for the PRIA FEP includes responses to previous Council recommendations regarding EFH, habitat use by management unit species (MUS) in the PRIA, trends in habitat conditions, and levels of EFH information available for MUS.
 Guidelines also require a report on the condition of the habitat; mapping progress and benthic cover are included as preliminary indicators pending development of habitat condition indicators for the PRIA not otherwise represented in other sections of this report.
 Levels of available EFH information are summarized for bottomfish, crustacean, and precious coral MUS.
-There were no Council directives to the Plan Team in 2023 associated with EFH for the PRIA.
+In 2024, the Council reaffirmed the importance of incorporating recent scientific data into EFH definitions for PRIA and committed to working closely with NMFS on upcoming habitat assessments integrating new data from updated remote sensing and environmental surveys into future EFH and HAPC revisions.

 The marine planning section of the annual SAFE report for the PRIA FEP tracks activities with multi-year planning horizons and begins to monitor the cumulative impact of established facilities.
 The Pacific Islands Marine National Monument remains intact around the islands and atolls of the PRIA.
-No new ocean activities were identified for the PRIA in 2023, though there will be additional considerations for the proposed PRIA sanctuary designation.
+No new ocean activities were identified for the PRIA in 2024, though there will be additional considerations for the proposed PRIA sanctuary designation.

 The Data Integration chapter of this report is not fully developed.
 In late 2016, the Council hosted a data integration workshop with participants from NMFS PIRO and PIFSC to identify policy-relevant fishery ecosystem relationships.
-However, no major updates have been made for the PRIA Data Integration chapter for the 2023 annual SAFE report.
+However, no major updates have been made for the PRIA Data Integration chapter for the 2024 annual SAFE report.
 Despite the presence of data for certain ecological parameters throughout the PRIA, there exists no fishery performance data in the absence of consistent fishery-dependent information streams.
 The chapter will be expanded in the future if fishing activity and data availability increases in the PRIA.

-At its May 2024 meeting, the Plan Team developed the following recommendation relevant to the PRIA annual SAFE report:
+At its May 2025 meeting, the Plan Team had no recommendations relevant to the PRIA annual SAFE report.